trailofbits/empirehacking.nyc/bkoverflow.md

 ### When

 * We meet once per month with specific days announced on [Twitter](https://twitter.com/EmpireHacking) and [Meetup](https://www.meetup.com/Empire-Hacking/).
-There is no set schedule yet!
 The meetup starts at 6pm and ends when the venue closes or all the attendees leave.

 ## Event Calendar